desmondcoacher/budget_manager/README.md

 ### Functionality Breakdown
 All main functionalities are housed in the transactions.py file, which contains:
--The menu handler
+- The menu handler
--Functions for handling transactions
+- Functions for handling transactions
--Display functions for balance and transaction history<br>
+- Display functions for balance and transaction history<br>
 This separation makes the code modular and easier to maintain.

 ## Project Files